Lost in Overlap: Exploring Logit-based Watermark Collision in LLMs: Limitations

 \section{Limitations}

 Our approach indeed demonstrates the potential collision between existing watermark techniques.
-Nevertheless, we conduct our experiments only on paraphrasing tasks to simulate watermark collisions.
-Broader tasks, such as question answering, have not yet been tested.
+Nevertheless, we conduct our experiments only on paraphrasing, back-translation, and mask-and-fill tasks to simulate watermark collisions.
+Broader but less related tasks, such as question answering, have not yet been tested.

-Furthermore, we select the LLaMA-2-13B as the paraphraser, whereas some other models (e.g. DIPPER) are specially designed for paraphrasing.
-We believe that the LLaMA has shown its generalization ability in a variety of scenarios.
-This leads us to believe that it is also capable of paraphrasing.

-Also, the maximum number of generated tokens is set to 128.
-Our research suggests that the observation of watermark collisions would also be evident in a longer context since all logit-based watermarks are susceptible to destructive logit shifts like this.
-Further experiments are still required.